Akinwumi Adesina: Career

 From 1990 to 1995, Adesina served as a senior economist at West African Rice Development Association (WARDA) in Bouaké, Ivory Coast.
 He worked at the Rockefeller Foundation since winning a fellowship from the foundation as a senior scientist in 1988.
 From 1999 to 2003, he was the representative of the Foundation for the Southern African area.
 From 2003 to 2008, he was an associate director for food security.

 Adesina was the Nigerian Agriculture Minister from 2010 to 2015.
+As Minister of Agriculture and Rural Development, Adesina introduced reforms aimed at reducing corruption in agricultural input distribution and increasing farmers' access to subsidised farm inputs through an electronic-wallet system.
+The initiative was designed to deliver agricultural subsidies directly to farmers and reduce reliance on intermediaries.
 Adesina was named Forbes African Man of the Year, for his reform of Nigerian agriculture.
 He introduced more transparency into the fertiliser supply chain.
 He also said that he would give away mobile phones to farmers, but this proved too difficult.
 One of the reasons was lack of a mobile network in country areas.

 In 2010, United Nations Secretary General, Ban Ki-moon, appointed him as one of 17 global leaders, to spearhead the Millennium Development Goals.
 Adesina received the 2010 Borlaug CAST Communication Award from the Council for Agricultural Science and Technology (CAST), the year that the award was renamed after agricultural biologist and 1970 Nobel Peace Prize winner Norman Borlaug.

 On 28 May 2015, Adesina was elected the presumptive President of the African Development Bank.
 He began his tenure of the office on 1 September 2015.

 In September 2016, Adesina was appointed by United Nations Secretary-General, Ban Ki-moon, to serve as member of the Lead Group of the Scaling Up Nutrition Movement.
 In 2017, he was awarded 2017 World Food Prize.

 On 27 August 2020, Adesina was re-elected as President of the Africa Development Bank for a second term of five years.

 In March 2024, the 2023 Obafemi Awolowo Leadership Award was officially presented to Akinwumi Adesina, during a ceremony held on 6 March at the Continental Hotel in Lagos.

 In May 2025, former Mauritanian finance minister Sidi Ould Tah was elected to replace Adesina after the end of his second term in September 2025.

+Presidency of the African Development Bank

+Adesina was elected President of the African Development Bank in May 2015 and assumed office on 1 September 2015.
+During his tenure, the Bank pursued the "High 5" development agenda: Light Up and Power Africa, Feed Africa, Industrialise Africa, Integrate Africa, and Improve the Quality of Life for the People of Africa.

+He was unanimously re-elected for a second five-year term in August 2020.